 They are then told they have to complete a form within five days of receiving this letter, which asks for personal information.
 The application also requires a “small fee” to be able to qualify for the final expense life insurance.
-With the personal information and fee, scammers can then perform identity theft and steal even more money from these innocent seniors.
+With personal information and fees, scammers can then perform identity theft and steal even more money from these innocent seniors.

-The following are recent, relevant settlements with the FTC related to senior scams.
+The following are recent, relevant settlements with the FTC related to elderly scams.
 Each of these examples provides seniors and their families with cautionary tales about what to look for, avoid, and how to handle similar situations.

 Like anyone, seniors are susceptible to misleading advertising, such as with the FTC’s case against Hite Media Group, LLC.
 The FTC settled with the defendants at Hite Media Group, LLC, over their fraudulent grant scheme.
 The con targeted seniors and those with disabilities who wanted help with personal expenses.

 The only “help” those consumers were offered was upfront fees that could be anywhere from hundreds to thousands of their hard-earned money!
 Hite Media marketed the money these individuals paid as giving them a “grant”.

 Per the FTC’s claims, a settlement was reached, and the courts ruled that one lead associate at Hite Media Group, Michael De Rosa, and his other coworkers were permanently restrained and enjoined from advertising, marketing, promoting, or offering for sale, or assisting in the advertising, marketing, promoting, or offering for sale of, any Grant Product or Service, whether directly or through an intermediary.